‘There are seventeen,’ the salesman said.

 ‘Would you like to see the colour chart?’ continued the salesman, Simon Gillfish.

 Gillfish was a slim man with a penchant for icing sugar, and would be thirty-six in four years time.
-He reached onto the wall-mounted rack and pulled out the folded glossy, opening it out so that his customer could see.
+He reached onto the wall-mounted rack and pulled out the folded glossy, opening it to allow his customer to see.

-Beg’s eye roved over the small squares which were set in a single row across the middle of the pamphlet.
+Beg’s eye roved over the small coloured squares set in a single row across the middle of the pamphlet.
 ‘I’m looking for a yellow,’ he said, as if to clarify.

-‘Well this is the right chart,’ replied Gillfish, a little bemused.
+‘Well this is the right chart,’ Gillfish replied, a little bemused.

-‘As good as it can be made, sir,’ replied the salesman.
+‘As good as it can be made, sir.’

-‘What about this one?’ asked Beg, touching his finger to the fifth square in from the left.
+‘What about this one?’
+Beg asked, touching his finger to the fifth square from the left.

-‘Sunshine,’ said Gillfish, reading out the word under the colour.
+‘Sunshine,’ Gillfish said, reading out the word under the colour.
 ‘A good choice.’

-‘Hmmm,’ said Beg again, screwing his face up a little.
+‘Hmmm.’
+Beg gently screwed up his face.
 ‘Not very yellow, is it?’